EIN-1/Elsie-Nagawa/README.md

 # 🚀 Junior Software Developer

 I am Elsie Nagawa and I have successfully completed my **Diploma in Software Development**.
 This program has equipped me with a strong foundation in both **front-end and back-end development**.
-My training has covered essential programming languages, frameworks, databases, and modern web technologies, preparing me for a dynamic career in software development. click to view my website [Junior Software Developer](https://ein-1.github.io/Elsie-Nagawa/).
+My training has covered essential programming languages, frameworks, databases, and modern web technologies, preparing me for a dynamic career in software development.

 ## 🛠 Skills Acquired